-Before starting a conversation, find out what your children already know about the topic.
+Before starting a conversation with your children, find out what they already know about the topic.
 A simple, “What have you heard?” lets them share what they understand and what concerns they might have.
 (Do we have enough food?
 Could we go hungry some day?)

 The good news is that when it comes to hunger, you and your family can make an impact in your community.

 Here are seven ways you and your family can help:

 1. Let your children lead.

 Get your children involved when the family is deciding what monetary donations you might make.
 If a birthday or holiday is coming up, give each child the choice to donate gifts or the money you would have spent on gifts to a cause they care about.

 Sign up to prepare and serve a meal together at a local meal program, or collect food for the community food pantry.
 Your children will see the effect of their hard work and get to know people impacted by hunger.

 Help your kids set up a lemonade stand in your neighborhood.
 They can also sell treats like cookies, brownies, and other baked goods to earn more.
 Once it’s over, donate the earnings to a local food bank.